-Drones equipped with thermal cameras are used by property owners to reduce energy costs and enviromental impact
+Drones equipped with thermal cameras are used by property owners to reduce energy costs and environmental impact

-Increased electricity costs affect property owners, the real-estate sector, and citizens all over the the Nordics.
-This has raised the question of finding of new and innovative methods to optimize electricity consumption.
-MW Group, now uses military technology and equipment to help property owners to inspect their properties.
+Increased electricity costs affect property owners, the real-estate sector, and citizens all over the Nordics.
+This has raised the question of the finding new and innovative methods to optimize electricity consumption.
+MW Group now uses military technology and equipment to help property owners to inspect their properties.
 The purpose is to identify deficiencies that lead to unnecessary energy consumption.

 By analyzing properties with specialized drones equipped with thermal sensors, a technology often used in the defence industry, for example, in Intelligence, Surveillance, and Reconnaissance missions – it is possible to detect if a property is poorly isolated or has thermic defects that can result in temperature losses.
-The drones are maneuvered by former military drone operators.
+Former military drone operators manoeuvre the drones.

 The electricity crisis may result in catastrophic consequences for the real estate sector and their tenants.
 Therefore we have focused on providing property owners with a concept where we take advantage of techniques and services that we normally use for military purposes to help property owners and in extension their tenants in the ongoing energy crisis,